What is circumcision?

 There is a decreased risk of certain sexually transmitted diseases (including HIV) in circumcised males.

 The most current AAP report found that the health benefits to circumcision outweigh the risks.
 However, these benefits are not significant enough to recommend that all newborn baby boys be circumcised.
-The AAP recommends that parents should be given information on the benefits and risks of newborn circumcision and that parents should decide what is best for their baby.
+The AAP recommends that parents should be given information on the benefits and risks of newborn circumcision.
+Parents should decide what is best for their baby.

 How is circumcision done?

 Circumcision is done only on healthy babies.
 Because the procedure is painful, the AAP recommends using some type of local anesthesia for newborn circumcision.
-Several types of anesthesia are available, including a numbing cream or injecting small amounts of anesthetic around the penis.
+Several types of anesthesia are available.
+These include a numbing cream or injecting small amounts of anesthetic around the penis.
 Although there are risks with any anesthesia, these are generally considered very safe.

 There are several ways to do a circumcision.
 Some methods use a temporary clamp device while others use a plastic bell that stays on the penis for a certain length of time.
 Each method requires separating the foreskin from the head of the penis, cutting a small slit in the foreskin, and placing the clamp on the foreskin.
 The clamp is left in place for a few minutes to stop the bleeding.
 The foreskin can then be cut and removed.